 Primary 7 pupils visit the Lady Haig Poppy Factory and help make some poppies.
 Some workers at the factory are invited to attend the P7 VE Day celebration at the end of their WW2 topic.

-Every term, numerous pupils do something themselves to raise money for a cause that means a lot to them, raising money by having a bake sale, busking at rugby internationals, having a garage sale or participating in a sponsored event.
+Every term many pupils do something themselves to raise money for a cause that means a lot to them, for example raising money by having a bake sale, busking at rugby internationals, having a garage sale or participating in a sponsored event.

 We are always very proud of the work Junior School pupils do to care for other people and to raise awareness for good causes.